mofirojean/50-Coding-Challenge/25 Coding Challenge I/Java/README.md

-# README for Java
+# 50 Coding Challenge with Java Part I
-This repository contains the 25 coding challenges written in Java
+This repository contains the 50 coding challenges written in Java from challenge 1 to 25